fapsi/kemail/lib/README.md

 For copyright reasons, the jar files required for building the project cannot be distrubuted.
-You will need the following files from the folder /opt/amazon/ebook/lib/ in your kindle:
+You will need the following files from the folders "/opt/amazon/ebook/booklet","/opt/amazon/ebook/lib/" in your kindle:
 * Kindlet-[currentversion].jar
 * KindletImplementation-[currentversion].jar
+* KindletBooklet-[currentversion].jar
+* kaf.jar
+* kafui.jar
+* utilities.jar